 The FSMA will not itself process your Data outside the European Economic Area (EEA).

 Service providers who work for the FSMA may process your Data outside the EEA.
-Where this is the case, the FSMA ensures that the service provider enters into a contract with the FSMA and that the level of protection is guaranteed, for example by way of a decision by the European Commission determining that a third country provides an adequate level of protection (Article 45 of the GDPR), by way of a certification from the data importer under the EU-US Privacy Shield (Article 45 of the GDPR), using standard data-protection clauses adopted by the European Commission and entered into by the parties for the purposes of processing data outside the EEA (Article 46 of the GDPR) or by way of another legal instrument that provides appropriate guarantees.
+Where this is the case, the FSMA ensures that the service provider enters into a contract with the FSMA and that the level of protection is guaranteed, for example by way of a decision by the European Commission determining that a third country provides an adequate level of protection (Article 45 of the GDPR), using standard data-protection clauses adopted by the European Commission and entered into by the parties for the purposes of processing data outside the EEA (Article 46 of the GDPR) or by way of another legal instrument that provides appropriate guarantees.

 If you have any questions on this subject or if you would like to obtain more information, please feel free to send a dated and signed request to the FSMA for the attention of the Data Protection Officer.
 You will find the DPO’s contact details in the answer to the question 'How can you contact us?’ of this Policy.